shrivastava-piyush/conceptual-mindmaps/README.md

 # conceptual-mindmaps
-This repository is a collection of mindmaps that focus on different branches of Computer Science, with principal focus on Artificial Intelligence.
+This repository is a collection of mindmaps which focus on different branches of Computer Science, with a principal focus on Artificial Intelligence.

 The tool [SimpleMind](https://simplemind.eu/) was used for the generation of mindmaps.
 The pdf exploring different branches will also be made available.